 The Association assesses its level of compliance annually against the Scottish Housing Regulator's Standards of Governance and Financial Management and the Scottish Government's Scottish Social Housing Charter standards and outcomes.
 Baseline assessments were carried out independently in 2013/14, 2018/19 and most recently in 2022/23 and we conduct interim reviews internally on an annual basis.
-This will therefore take place in the first quarter of 2023/24 so the results of this can be used to inform our 2023/24 Assurance Statement.
+This will therefore take place in the first quarter of each year so the results of this can be used to inform our Annual Assurance Statement.
+We will conduct an independent review of these standards no later than 2027/28.